Get the Recipe

 If you've got a high-output torch, now is the time to break it out to add some steakhouse-quality char.
-So long as you are torching while simultaneously adding heat from the stovetop, you should not have any issues with un-combusted fuels giving the steak off-aromas.
+So long as you torch while simultaneously adding heat from the stovetop, you should not have any issues with un-combusted fuels giving the steak off aromas.

-Immediately after flipping the steak start torching the first side working in slow, even strokes back and forth across its entire surface until it is pale brown with a few darker singed spots.
+Immediately after flipping the steak, start torching the first side, working in slow, even strokes back and forth across its entire surface, until it's pale brown with a few darker, singed spots.
 Repeat the torching process with each flip.

 Step 11: Get the Edges

 Transfer the steak to a wire rack set in a rimmed baking sheet.
-Though there's no real need to rest a sous-vide steak, you may want some time to get your table set, your wine poured, and your sauces and guests ready.
-There's a trick to re-crisping the steak and making sure it's nice and hot when you serve it: When ready to serve, reheat any fat and juices left in the pan until sizzling then pour them over the steak.
-Make sure to serve steaks immediately after crisping with coarse sea salt, such as Maldon, on the side.
+Though there's no real need to rest a sous vide steak, you may want some time to get your table set, your wine poured, and your sauces and guests ready.
+There's a trick to re-crisping the steak and making sure it's nice and hot when you serve it: When ready to serve, reheat any fat and juices left in the pan until they're sizzling, then pour them over the steak.
+Make sure to serve the steaks immediately after crisping, with coarse sea salt, such as Maldon, on the side.

 Step 7: Light the Grill

 Super-high heat is essential here.
 Your goal is to sear hard and fast, so that the exterior of the steak gets color, without overcooking that perfectly finished interior.